The Mosaic of Transformation

 The Mosaic of Transformation is the eighth studio album by American singer-songwriter Kaitlyn Aurelia Smith.
-It was released on May 15, 2020 under Ghostly International.
+It was released on May 15, 2020, under Ghostly International.

 Critical reception

-The Mosaic of Transformation was met with generally favorable reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 76, based on 8 reviews.
+Paul Simpson of AllMusic described the album as "an ever-shifting, multi-sensory mass of bubbling synths and cascading vocal arrangements."
+Kaelen Bell of Exclaim! stated, "Voice, organ, wood blocks, string pads, vibraphone and sounds liquid and untraceable shift endlessly, a world of form that buzzes in your fingertips."